somecho/metrome/README.md

 #### Providing your own score
 The Metrome score is just a textfile with no extensions.
 To provide your own score to Metrome, simple use the `-p` flag like such: `metrome -p my_score` or `cargo run -- -p my_score` in the metrome project directory.
+Use the `-o/--output` flag to specify a custom output path.
 For more information on how to write a rhythm score, read the following section.

 #### Programmatic Usage Example